gonglinyuan/jos/README.md

    Jumps to high addresses.

-   This transition is necessary because we will use our `kern_pgdir` defined in this lab instead of `entry_pgdir` later.
+   This transition is necessary because we will use our `kern_pgdir` defined in this lab instead of `entry_pgdir`.
 In `kern_pgdir` , the low memory is no longer mapped to the lowest `4MB` of the virtual address space.

 **Challenge 2.** *Extend the JOS kernel monitor with commands to:*